KhronosGroup/OpenCL-SDK/README.md

    Or, build the OpenCL SDK using the generated build files directly.

-To customize the build, the following CMake variables are supported.
+To customize a build, the following CMake variables are supported.
 To specify one of these variables via the command line generator, use the CMake syntax `-D<variable>=<value>`.
 See your CMake documentation for more details.